-For NbS to meet their promise of helping to achieve biodiversity and climate targets, it is vital to advance our understanding of the (often overlapping) governance drivers that can enable or hamper their implementation.
+For NbS to meet their promise of helping to achieve biodiversity and climate targets, it is vital to advance our understanding of the (often overlapping) governance drivers that can enable or hamper their implementation across the whole NBS policy cycle - planning, design, procurement, construction and maintenance (Bernardi et al., 2019).
 Taking stock of governance enablers and barriers as reported in the literature has yielded important insights on scaling NbS.
 At the top of the barrier list is lack of equity (mainly in stakeholder engagement) and resulting stakeholder conflicts, which suggests investing in inclusive participatory processes in all phases of NbS implementation, from project initiation to maintenance.
 Although knowledge of NbS has greatly advanced in the last decades, the literature still suggests a lack of NbS-specific expertise and knowledge (particularly for practitioners), combined with a dearth of evidence on their effectiveness and co-benefits.
 This represents a formidable challenge for public authorities and private businesses when justifying NbS over their grey counterparts.
 Overcoming this hurdle will require further development of an evidence base on NbS performance over longer timescales, as well as more quantitative cost-benefit analyses capturing their multiple co-benefits.
 Since this will require a long history of operating experience, a major challenge is urgently implementing NbS in the time scale needed to reverse biodiversity loss and contribute to climate change mitigation.